mjtsai1974/DevBlog/_posts/2017-10-22-introducing-mjtsAI-world.md

 ---
 layout: post
-title: Introducing to mjt&#39;s world
+title: Introducing to mjt&#39;s AI world
 ---

 Hello to the world, my name is Mjtsai, abbreviated from my Chinese name Meng-Jer Tsai.
 Here is the dev-blog of my engineering knowledge gain.
 When I am home after work, I kick-off another